RIOzSignal/railway-dot-exe-sinicized/README.md

-# Railway Operation Simulator (ROS)
+# Railway Operation Simulator (RailOS)

-Welcome to the ROS project, a railway simulator for Windows originally written in Borland's C++ Builder 4 Professional and now updated to work with Embarcadero's C++ Builder Community Edition v10.4.
+Welcome to the RailOS project, a railway simulator for Windows originally written in Borland's C++ Builder 4 Professional and now updated to work with Embarcadero's C++ Builder Community Edition v10.4.
 Development to date has resulted in a complete and usable program that provides options to:

 - build a railway of any size
 - add text of any available colour, font and size